Long Legs (2024) - Movie Review

 That’s right, nothing comes of it.
 Her psychic power quickly turns to an achilles heel.
 Her psychic powers transform into the old horror stereotype of blacking out anytime there’s spooky music—which is also never explained.
 Apparently, these metal balls emit magical-satanic-psychic-energy that drive people crazy and they are installed in this intricate life-sized dolls of the targeted family’s youngest daughters.
 Somehow the useless, obvious, and completely unbelievable villain hand made these giant dolls and forced this magical orbs in the basement he lives in.

-That brings me to The Ragemeister, Nicholas Cage is terrible in this film, and the script and director did nothing to help him.
-His initial appearance is extremely well down, as the upper half of his face is obscured, making the exchange uncomfortable to say the least—but then, before the first act is concluded—We get to ride shotgun with the killer as they go to sexually harass a local shopkeep’s daughter and have a Patented Nic Cage freakout on the way home.
+That brings me to The Ragemeister, Nicholas Cage.
+He’s terrible in this film, and neither the script nor the director did anything to help..
+His initial appearance is extremely well done, as the upper half of his face is obscured.
+Which makes the opening exchange uncomfortable, but then, before the first act is concluded, we get to ride shotgun with the killer as they go to harass a local shopkeeper’s daughter.
+They then proceed to have a patented Nic Cage freakout on the way home.
 Here’s the problem—Nic Cage doesn’t stick to an accent here.
 He slips in and out of his normal Nic Cage voice randomly, which completely breaks the tension.
 Oh, and the facial applications used to make him look like whatever Long Legs is supposed to be—are so poorly done.
-You can see seams, and the finishing details are rough—and since they chose to show his face for most of the movie, by the final confrontation—he’s kind of lame.
+You can see the seams, and the finishing details are rough, and since they chose to show his face for most of the movie.
+By the time the final confrontation, he’s overexposed and limp.

-The twist of the mother being the accomplice was so predictable, even my 75 year old father called it out in the first act of the film.
+The twist of the mother being the accomplice was so predictable.
+Even my 75-year-old father called it out in the first act of the film.
 It didn’t help that Alicia Witt’s performance was somehow both hammy and wooden.
-The first time you see her, it’s extremely obvious that she’s bad.
+The first time you see her, it’s obvious that she’s bad.
 There’s no warmth, no chemistry between her and her supposed daughter.
-Even estranged or squabbling family have a sort of chemistry that never goes away.
-A way of speaking to each other that’s natural, not horrible written goth poetry.
+Even estranged or squabbling families have a sort of chemistry that doesn’t go away.
+A way of speaking to each other that’s natural, not lame goth poetry.

 Near the end, Lee figures out that shooting the doll and breaking the orb breaks the spell—and yet, she has about 10 minutes to shoot the doll given to her bosses daughter—knowing that her boss and his wife will kill each other immediately, but she just stands there quivering.
 She literally does nothing this entire film but provided useless exposition that just overcomplicates things.